About Employment with Dodge County

 What happens after I apply for a job?

 Once the position has closed, applications are scored based on job criteria.
-Candidates eligible for an interview will be contacted by phone as to interview time and place.
-Candidates not eligible for an interview will be notified by mail.
+Candidates eligible for an interview will be contacted as to interview time and place.
+Candidates not eligible for an interview will be notified by e-mail.

 How long does the application process take?